I learned quite a lot last week as I was making Bricolage much more

 out I was wrong.
 Perl assumes that everything is binary unless you tell it

 otherwise.
 This means that Perl operators such as

 count bytes instead of characters.
 And in the case of Unicode, where characters

 can be multiple bytes, this can cause serious problems.
 Not only were strings

 improperly concatenated mid-character for Gugod, but PostgreSQL could refuse to

 accept such strings, since a chopped-up multibyte character isn’t valid

 So I had to make some decisions: Either stop using Perl operators that count bytes, or let Perl know that all the strings that Bricolage deals with are Unicode strings.
 The former wasn’t really an option, of course, since users can specify that certain content fields be a certain length of characters.
 So with a lot of testing help from Gugod and his Bricolage install full of multibyte characters, I set about doing so.
 The result is in the recently released Bricolage 1.8.2 and I’m blogging what I learned for both your reference and mine.

-and it knows what variables contain valid UTF-8 strings because they have a
+it knows what variables contain valid UTF-8 strings because they have a special

 Encode::_set_utf8_on().
 This private function is nevertheless documented by the Encode module, and therefore usable.
 What it does is simply turn on the